 Travel to Schenectady for a weekend rich in history, art, and fun.
 It is here where Thomas Edison founded the General Electric Company, where New York State named its first historic district, and it’s home to Proctors Theatre, a former vaudeville house where countless famous artists have performed.

-9 pm: After dinner, grab a drink or two and chat with the locals at Centre Street Pub, one of the town’s top pubs with live music some nights.
+After dinner, grab a drink or two and chat with the locals at Centre Street Pub.
+This popular pub is in the heart of downtown and features live music every weekend.

-9 am: Fuel up with a full Greek breakfast at Union Cafe, one of Schenectady’s best breakfast spots.
+Fuel up with a sweet or savory (or both) breakfast at Union Cafe, one of Schenectady’s beloved breakfast spots.
 Try a little bit of everything with the Cafe Deluxe (two eggs & two French toast or two pancakes with bacon, ham or sausage).

 By plane: Albany International Airport.
 Schenectady is located just 30 minutes away.